FREQUENTLY ASKED QUESTIONS

 Are you trapping in Bidwell Park?

-As of the time of this writing, we have permission to park in very specific parts of the park on a case by case basis.
+As of the time of this writing, we have permission to trap in very specific parts of the park on a case by case basis.
 Please reach out to us if you'd like more information.

-As of the time of this writing, we have permission to park in very specific parts of the park on a case by case basis.
+As of the time of this writing, we have permission to trap in very specific parts of the park on a case by case basis.
 Please reach out to us if you'd like more information.